matthew-arellano-roxas/distributed-edge-ai-evacuation/README.md

 This system is built to guide people to safety during emergencies by combining occupancy monitoring, shortest-path routing, real-time path availability, floor-level controllers, backup power awareness, and light-based evacuation guidance.

-## Why This Project Stands Out
+## Project Scope

-This is not just a sensor demo.
-It is a full smart-building safety concept that combines:
+This prototype combines several parts of a smart building evacuation system in one platform:

-- embedded systems
+- embedded controllers for floor-level sensing and actions
-- IoT messaging with MQTT
+- IoT communication through MQTT
 - edge devices across multiple floors
-- computer vision for occupancy detection
+- AI-assisted computer vision for occupancy detection
-- real-time evacuation logic
+- real-time evacuation routing logic
 - backend and app-based monitoring
-- infrastructure exposure through NGINX
+- API exposure through `ngrok`

-It reflects the kind of work used in real-world automation, safety systems, edge computing, and smart infrastructure platforms.

 ## What The Prototype Does